Nebraska LLC Formation

 • Publication Requirement.
 As mentioned above, all newly formed LLCs publish a notice of organization in a newspaper for three consecutive weeks.
 After the newspaper sends you the Proof of Publication, you file it with the Secretary of State.

 • Biennial Reports.
 Nebraska LLCs must file a biennial report with the Secretary of State in odd-numbered years to remain in good standing.
-The fee is $25 if filed online or $30 if submitted in writing.
 The biennial reports are due on the odd-number years following your date of organization.
-However, check the fee schedule with the state because they might raise the rates during the two years.

 Business and Tax Requirements in Nebraska